Reference

 Interface is a way to access the peer (sender or receiver) via network.

-Each peer slot has multiple interfaces, one of each type.
-The user interconnects peers by binding one of the first peer’s interfaces to an URI and then connecting the corresponding second peer’s interface to that URI.
+Each slot of a peer (see roc_slot) has multiple interfaces, one for each of the interface types.
+The user interconnects peers by binding an interface of one peer to an URI, and then connecting the corresponding interface of another peer to that URI.

 A URI is represented by roc_endpoint object.